 We used fuzzing tools that generate random and semi-random inputs and interact with the contracts, trying to produce any unforeseen states within the contracts, especially the treasury contract.
 Throughout our tests, we were not able to create or observe any issues or problems.
 The contract behaved as expected and reverted correctly, given wrong inputs.

-During our code review (which was done manual and automated), we found two medium severity and two low severity bugs or flaws.
-Some very minor remarks are noted in section (2.2).
+During our code review (which was done manually and automated), we found no bugs or flaws.
 Additionally, our automated systems and review tools also did not find any additional ones.

 The review and analysis of the protocol did neither uncover any game-theoretical nature problems nor any other functions prone to abuse.